 Third Year Syllabus

-At the student clinic, you’ll start seeing your own patients and undertaking case analysis in your clinic group.
+You will start seeing your own patients and undertaking case analysis.
 You’ll also begin supervision with an external supervisor who’ll be an additional learning support as you begin to build your homeopathic practice.

 Clinical Training I

-In this year you become an active case taker at the CHE training clinic at Neal’s Yard , Covent Garden.
-You continue to learn about homeopathic practice by learning about remedy selection, case analysis and methodology differentiation as well as how to write presciptions.
+In this year you become an active case taker with you own cases.
+You continue to learn about homeopathic practice by learning about remedy selection, case analysis and methodology differentiation as well as how to write prescriptions.

 - Methodology differentiation